DontShaveTheYak/jenkins-std-lib/README.md

 @Library('jenkins-std-lib')
 ```

-Once the job has run once succesfully you can find the documentation for any global vars added by us in the "Global Variables Reference" page
+Once the job has run once succesfully you can find the documentation for any global vars added by jenkins-std-lib in the "Global Variables Reference" page
 of "Pipeline Syntax".

 ![Pipeline Syntax](.images/pipeline_syntax.PNG)